Header images courtesy of Julia Solonina (via Unsplash) and La Paloma (via Facebook)

 You can make sangria with white wine, rosé, or bubbly, as well as a generous helping of citrus fruits like oranges and lemons, mixed berries, apples, and other tropical fruits.
 Whether you wish to enjoy it by the glass or by the pitcher, here are the best bars in Hong Kong to sip on the fruity concoction.

 In addition to sweeping views and a great Sunday brunch menu, you can also enjoy sangria at this lovely Spanish restaurant tucked away in a corner of IFC mall.
-Spend a relaxing afternoon sipping their sangria de vino ($110 per glass; $550 per jug) or the bubbly version, sangria de cava ($128 per glass; $650 per jug).
-You can also come for happy hour, every day on the terrace from 3 pm to 8 pm and order jugfuls of red sangria for $450 or sangria with cava for $550.
+Spend a relaxing afternoon sipping their sangria de vino (comes in a glass or jug) or the bubbly version, sangria de cava (comes in a glass or jug).
+You can also come for happy hour, available every day on the terrace from 3 pm to 8 pm with jugfuls of red sangria or sangria with cava.